Ikken9/Zettelkasten/Computing/Software Engineering/Software Architecture.md

 ## Viability

-*"The common causes for troubled projects are known, and almost all are avoidable.*
+*"The common causes for troubled projects are known, and almost all are avoidable."*

 A software-oriented **viability assessment** focuses on determining whether a proposed software project or solution is feasible, sustainable, and likely to succeed.
 The process considers various aspects specific to software development, including technical feasibility, resource requirements, market demand, risks, and alignment with business goals.